 Power & Infrastructure

-Our Power & Infrastructure Division has been opportunistic in its evolution and operates through three primary segments: Regulated Utilities, Renewable Energy & Infrastructure / Industrial Services.
+Our Power & Infrastructure Division has been opportunistic in its evolution and operates through three primary segments: Regulated Utilities, Power & Infrastructure / Industrial Services.
 In these investments, we seek long-term contracted revenue streams, creditworthy counter-parties, highly-regulated monopolistic positions, reasonable operating risk, scalability, and the ability to drive upside by strong management.

 Our Real Estate Division is disciplined in its approach to investing, and bases its investment strategy on long term trends in which we have niche competencies.
 These include urban infill multifamily properties in highly-educated sub-markets of “tier one” cities in the East / Southeast, opportunistic Class A office buildings in hard to duplicate locations, and a merchant-build industrial warehouse program that sits at the intersection of the e-commerce/retail battle.